robervz22/value_iteration/README.md

 | $sick$  | $relax$|0.5| 0|
 | $sick$  | $party$|0.1| 2|

-We code these functions and pass them as arguments to the `value_iteration` function, then, we obtain the optimal policy and the corresponding optimal value function for this example.
+We code these functions and pass them as arguments to the `value_iteration` function together with the $S$ state space, and the $A$ action space.
+We use discount factor of $\gamma=0.8$.
+Thus, we obtain the optimal policy and the corresponding optimal value function for this example.
 ```python
 # Import the required module
 from value_iteration import value_iteration